Water Safety Plans

 Risk-Management for Drinking Water Supplies

-The Water Institute, in collaboration with The University of Surrey and the International Water Association, has developed a distance learning course on Water Safety Plans (WSPs) aimed at those in the water industry with management, engineering, or operational responsibilities.
+The Water Institute has developed a distance learning course on Water Safety Plans (WSPs) aimed at those in the water industry with management, engineering, or operational responsibilities.
 Water Safety Plans represent a new approach to managing risks of water system failure that was developed by the World Health Organization and field-tested in the UK, Australia, Iceland, Nepal, and Uganda.

 This Distance Learning Program offers: